3 Ways to Find Healing After a Broken Relationships

 2. Exercise

 Depression and anxiety are often feelings that accompany emotional pain, and physical exertion gives you immediate short-term relief to these sometimes crippling side effects.
 Activity increases the level of serotonin and/or norepinephrine and stimulates brain chemicals that foster the growth of nerve cells.
 On an emotional level, this is one thing you can control and become master of for your body’s and mind’s well being.
-Getting started is often the hardest part of this step toward healing, so find something you enjoy doing or have always wanted to try such as walking, hiking, tennis, running, swimming, or maybe kick-boxing.
-Find out if there’s someone in the neighborhood or ward who participates in one of these activities and would let you join.
+Getting started is often the hardest part of this step toward healing, so find something you enjoy doing or have always wanted to try such as walking, hiking, tennis, running, swimming, or maybe kickboxing.
+Find out if there’s someone in the neighborhood or church who participates in one of these activities and would let you join.
 Just remember to take it slow at first.
 In these endeavors to keep our bodies and minds healthy, we often make new friends, who can support us when we have relapses of emotional pain or bouts of depression or anxiety over the situation.
 There is also power to working out in a group.
 It can provide you with a tribe that soon becomes family.
 This can also help provide you with a new purpose in life.
 Make it a fun journey by tracking your progress.
-It doesn’t need to be about weight as much as to get in shape or to just feel better, connect with new positive influences and friends, and give you a goal to focus on instead of your pain.
+It doesn’t need to be about losing weight as much as to get in shape or to just feel better, connect with new positive influences and friends, and give youself a goal to focus on instead of your pain.

 Click here to read more about anxiety and depression.